 - Tap water (7.9pH) flush AKA leach (no fertilizer)

-- Once a quarter (every 3 months): Acidified water + fertilizer + eggshell (optional – see below)
+- Calcium Boost (optional and for select plants only): Once a quarter (3 months): Acidified water + fertilizer + eggshell (see details below)

 /// Disclaimer: from here down is new experimentation; I don’t yet recommend you follow this…